 I would say that depression was the first major stage I went through during the first couple months.
 All the previous stages drifted in and out and played prominent roles, but there was always an underlying current of depression.

-It doesn’t help that MS can trigger depression and coupled with the feelings of fatigue, it was easy to come home after a day of teaching and sleep for several hours before Ash came home.
+It doesn’t help that MS can trigger depression and couple with the feelings of fatigue, it was easy to come home after a day of teaching and sleep for several hours before Ash came home.

 I slept.
 A lot.

-I did what I needed to do to keep up my job performance and hide how I was feeling on the inside, but I stalled all work on my major projects and wanted to binge watch hour-long shows on Netflix.
-We got a lot of take out because I couldn’t bring myself to make dinner and simple household tasks went undone because I couldn’t bring myself to clean up after myself.
+I did what I needed to do to keep up my job performance and hide how I was feeling on the inside, but I stalled all work on my major projects and wanted to binge-watch hour-long shows on Netflix.
+We got a lot of take-out because I couldn’t bring myself to make dinner and simple household tasks went undone because I couldn’t bring myself to clean up after myself.